 The meaning of “sober”

 Any individual who does not engage in drugs or alcohol is deemed “sober,” and although sobriety is part of recovery, sobriety often refers to a temporary state and fragile state.
 This state can change at any point in time with a sip of alcohol or the use of drugs to alter your mental state.
 You can go from sober to inebriated to addicted in a matter of weeks.
 Individuals who identify as “sober” may be straying away from drugs and alcohol.
 Still, because they do not identify as being in recovery, they do not seek treatment for the underlying issues that initially lead them to drink or use.
-Sobriety can often be viewed as a day without using.
+Sobriety can often be viewed as a day without use.
 Entering into sobriety without undergoing treatment and recovery can potentially have negative risks.
 Individuals who abstain from alcohol and drugs to become “sober” are more likely to relapse because they neglected to address the underlying issues driving their addiction.
 Additionally, entering into sobriety without any professional help can potentially lead to painful and even dangerous withdrawal side effects, especially when withdrawing from alcohol, benzodiazepines, or opioids.

 Many “sober” individuals who are not in “recovery” will experience a swap in addictions, formally known as cross-addiction.
 This occurs when someone trades alcohol or drugs for another addiction, such as shopping, sex, or food.
 By doing this, they are trying to fill a void that their old addiction once satisfied.
 They may be “sober,” but they are more likely still struggling with unhealthy emotions or mental health disorders.
 This new vice is another unhealthy coping mechanism.